NVIDIA/NeMo/README.md

 * Relative Position Embedding for T5 optimized for Korean language
   - **Disclaimer:** We have confirmed that the loss curves for the two Relative Position Embeddings implementations (Megatron-LM and NeMo Megatron) are matching based on a partial convergence run.
 However, we observed lower accuracy results for Relative Position Embeddings compared to Absolute Position Embeddings.
 NVIDIA engineers are now conducting additional verification of Relative Position Embeddings.
 * Hyperparameter tool: support for DGX A100 40GB configurations
-* GPT-3 with PP P-Tuning and Prompt Tuning
+* P-Tuning and Prompt Tuning for GPT-3 with pipeline parallelism (training only)
-* Operation fusions to speed up T5
+* Operation fusions for higher training throughput

 **NeMo Megatron 22.05.01**
 * Cloud service providers: support for Microsoft Azure (performance validated up to 36 `Standard_ND96amsr_A100_v4` instances)